To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: DP Auditing

 While Bayesian intervals ~\cite{zanella2023bayesian} can improve the privacy estimation's tightness, they are also more computationally expensive to derive and may not always be statistically sound~\cite{nasr2023tight}.
 Thus, we stick to Clopper-Pearson CIs.
-(Later in the paper, we will also evaluate the impact of using CIs on the empirical privacy leakage estimation).
+(In Section~\ref{sec:compare_tradeoff}, we will also evaluate the impact of using CIs on the empirical privacy leakage estimation).

-\ccs{For simplicity, we follow standard practice~\cite{jagielski2020auditing,zanella2023bayesian,nasr2023tight,steinke2024privacy} and fix the the value of $\delta = 10^{-5}$ throughout all experiments and only estimate the $\empeps$ guarantee at this $\delta$ value.}
+For simplicity, we follow standard practice~\cite{jagielski2020auditing,zanella2023bayesian,nasr2023tight,steinke2024privacy} and fix the the value of $\delta = 10^{-5}$ throughout all experiments and only estimate the $\empeps$ guarantee at this $\delta$ value.